 The customer wanted us to fix page breaks in their files, something left over from the way the jobs were created.
 Also, we renamed the files using two fields extracted from the print job itself.

-The benefit was print jobs which were completely ready for downstream processing.
+The benefit was print jobs completely ready for downstream processing.

 Tag-based bursting and customized PCL handling